-What was a simple church built to adapt to the rapid growth of the town, is now a historic, heritage-listed building in the heart of Birmingham.
+What was a simple church built to adapt to the rapid growth of the town, is now a heritage-listed building in the heart of Birmingham.
 The beautiful St. Philip’s Cathedral has served the Anglican-catholic community of Birmingham since 1715 and remains the oldest building in the city centre to still be used for its original purpose.
-Besides worship, you can visit this historic landmark every day and even attend a spellbinding Candlelight concert at its sanctuary.
+Besides worship, you can visit this historic landmark every day and even attend a concert at its sanctuary.

-Facts, Curiosities and Interesting Things about St. Philip’s Cathedral
+Curiosities of St. Philip’s Cathedral

 1. The story starts with the church of St. Philip, built and consecrated in 1715.